rathoreashish146/rathoreashish146/README.md

 - 🔭 Currently working on **Developing real-time stock prediction models** for NSE (National Stock Exchange) at Charpixel Technologies.
 - 🌱 Actively learning **Advanced techniques in Deep Learning and Neural Networks**, **Generative Adversarial Networks (GANs)**, **MLOps**, and **Natural Language Processing (NLP)** optimization.
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on:
   - Open-source projects related to AI/ML applications
   - Research projects involving innovative use of Large Language Models
   - Startups focusing on AI-driven solutions in healthcare, finance, or robotics.
 - 🤝 Seeking help with **Integrating Large Language Models (LLMs) into robot systems** at Indian Institute of Science (IISc).
--💬 Let's chat over coffee about anything from Machine Learning, Real-time Stock Prediction, and Large Language Models (LLMs), to GANs and NLP!
+- 💬 Let's chat over coffee about anything from Machine Learning, Real-time Stock Prediction, and Large Language Models (LLMs), to GANs and NLP!
 - 📝 Regularly write articles on [LinkedIn](https://www.linkedin.com/in/rathore-ashish-k76).

 ### 💼 Experience